-Under the new proposal, specialist fertility services will no longer be commissioned except for the following two exceptions listed below:
+Under the proposal, specialist fertility services would no longer be commissioned except for the following two exceptions listed below:

-- Fertility preservation will be offered to patients undergoing cancer treatment, or who have a disease or a condition requiring medical or surgical treatment, that has a significant likelihood of making them infertile. - Sperm washing will be provided to men who have a chronic viral infection (primarily HIV and whose female partner does not where intrauterine insemination is being considered.
-This is a risk reduction measure to limit the transmission of a serious, pre-existing viral conditions such as HIV to the woman and therefore potentially her unborn baby.)
+- fertility preservation will be offered to patients undergoing cancer treatment, or who have a disease or a condition requiring medical or surgical treatment, that has a significant likelihood of making them infertile; and - sperm washing will be provided to men who have a chronic viral infection (primarily HIV) and whose female partner does not, where intrauterine insemination is being considered.
+This is a risk reduction measure to limit the transmission of a serious, pre-existing viral condition such as HIV to the woman and therefore, potentially, her unborn baby.